Western Cape Anti-Eviction Campaign: Coordinators

-The Western Cape Anti-Eviction Campaign is an umbrella structure with an executive committee of a chairperson, a vice chairperson, a secretary, a vice secretary, a treasurer, and five regional coordinators.
+The Western Cape Anti-Eviction Campaign had an umbrella structure with an executive committee of a chairperson, a vice chairperson, a secretary, a vice secretary, a treasurer, and five regional coordinators.

 Activities

 The AEC opposes evictions and water and electricity cut-offs on many different levels.
 Activities range from legal actions that challenge the constitutionality of evictions, to mass mobilisation and popular education initiatives, to organisation and capacity building programs.
 The movement has also confronted local gangs and in July 2012 one of its leading activists, Soraya Nordien, was murdered following threats from gang members.

 Campaigns

 Since its inception, the Anti-Eviction Campaign (AEC) has called for an end to all evictions and cut-offs of basic services in the Western Cape.
 In 2001, the AEC achieved a 6-month moratorium on all evictions in the Cape Town Unicity.
 Even though the DA had declared the moratorium, illegal evictions continued.

 The movement strongly supported the struggle for the Symphony Way Pavement Dwellers to resist forced removal to the notorious Blikkiesdorp transit camp and to demand access to decent housing.

 No Land!
 No House!
 No Vote! is the name of a campaign by autonomous grassroots movements to boycott elections and reject party politics and vote banking in South Africa.
 In 2009, the Poor People's Alliance voted to boycott the national elections under the No Land!
 No House!
 No Vote!
 Banner.

 The 2010 FIFA World Cup was connected to a large number of evictions in South Africa which many claimed were meant to 'beautify the city'.
 The WC-AEC campaigned against all evictions caused by the event.
 The campaign's hotspots included the anti-gentrification issues in Gympie Street and other parts of Woodstock, the national N2 Gateway housing project and its evictions in Joe Slovo and Delft, Sea Point evictions, and evictions in Q-Town next to Athlone Stadium.

 The movement is committed to opposing xenophobia and has been particularly active in this regard in Gugulethu where it has set up a forum for these issues to be discussed.
 According to both the media and the local police the forum has had considerable success in reducing xenophobic hostility.
 However the movement's anti-xenophobic work has cost it some popular support and resulted in an arson attack on one of the movement's leaders.

 The movement produces its own media.